 BTP-FUR-REQ-033784/A-Connecting to Device that has Lost Pairing Information (TcSE ROIN-295159-2)

 The In-Vehicle Infotainment System shall have the ability to detect when a device has no longer retained authentication information from a pairing perspective.
-Once this issue has been detected, the In-Vehicle Infotainment System shall have the ability to alert the customer that they will have to repair their device.
+Once this issue has been detected, as defined within the Connection Error States section of this document, the In-Vehicle Infotainment System shall have the ability to alert the customer that they will have to repair their device.

 BTC-FUR-REQ-280650/A-Incompatible Bluetooth devices